-But all that aside, I love what my friend is doing.
-There are several gaps in our health care system and supporting and educating people about the importance of what we use in and on our body is one of them.
-Is it so hard to hand someone a nontoxic personal care package along with their hospital bill at discharge?
-Apparently.
 I mean, it’s hard enough to keep your head on straight through life threatening illness (or even sometimes, life in general) but to expect people to go home and start to make long-term lifestyle changes?
 We all need help with that.

 Where To Start

-If you are just starting to switch out your personal care items or looking to gift a loved one, I recommend starting with the ones that stay on your skin the longest.
+If you’re just starting to switch out your personal care items or looking to gift a loved one, I recommend starting with the items that stay on your skin the longest.
 Switching those out first will have a bigger impact than switching out products used less often.
 A few points on why this is impactful:

-Personal care products are manufactured with 10,500 unique chemical ingredients, some of which are known or suspected carcinogens, toxic to the reproductive system or known to disrupt the endocrine system.
-Though some companies make products that are safe to eat, others choose to use dangerous ingredients like coal tar and formaldehyde, both human carcinogens, and lead acetate, a developmental toxin.
-EWG.org
+- Personal care products are manufactured with 10,500 unique chemical ingredients, some of which are known or suspected carcinogens, toxic to the reproductive system or known to disrupt the endocrine system (EWG.org).

 - The FDA has no power to review cosmetics (under federal law, skin moisturizers are considered cosmetics) before they hit the shelves and companies do not have to list all the ingredients in their products on their labels.